 A list of Majors and Minors is available here

 Actuarial Science students are recommended to take A Finance and/or Big Data major as part of their program.
-Please discuss with the Enrolment and Student Engagement Officer in the Student Business Centre.
+Please discuss with the Enrolment Advisor in the Student Business Centre.

 - Study Tour

 The Study Tour requires approval from the Faculty.
 (Please note that Additional Costs are associated with this subject).

 The Internship requires a GPA credit average and requires approval from the Faculty with an application to the Career Development Centre.

 - Special Topic